stuylinux/stuylinux.org/content/posts/meeting-posts/meetings4+5-shell-scripting.md

 Hint: the string is encoded using ROT13.
 Not sure what that is?
 Look it up and have fun!

 ### Bonus!
-Nicolai (a fellow member of our club) managed to write his own decoding program in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)), which was very cool!
+Nicolai (a fellow member of our club) managed to write his own decoding program in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) last year, which was very cool!
 Here it is:

 ```
 use std::{